toptal/chewy/README.md

 end
 ```

-In case of a problem with slow associations (take a look at https://github.com/rails/rails/pull/19423) or if you meet complicated cases when associations are not applicable,
-then you can replace Rails associations with Chewy Crutches™ technology:
+If you meet complicated cases when associations are not applicable you can replace Rails associations with Chewy Crutches™ technology:

 ```ruby
 class ProductsIndex < Chewy::Index